chaoyunwang/chaoyunwang.github.io/index.md

 [comment]: <> (I focus on applying artificial intelligence methods to computer graphics problems.)

-I was born in Fuyang, China in 1997, and am currently pursuing a PhD at the <a href="http://www.aiar.xjtu.edu.cn/#">Institute of Artificial Intelligence and Robotics</a> at <a href="http://en.xjtu.edu.cn">Xi’an Jiaotong University</a>.
+[//]: # (I was born in Fuyang, China in 1997, and am currently pursuing a PhD at the <a href="http://www.aiar.xjtu.edu.cn/#">Institute of Artificial Intelligence and Robotics</a> at <a href="http://en.xjtu.edu.cn">Xi’an Jiaotong University</a>. )

-My current research topic is intelligent optimization and application of developable surfaces, which use deep learning methods to solve geometric optimization problems, and apply geometric constraint properties to computer vision tasks. <br>
+[//]: # (My current research topic is intelligent optimization and application of developable surfaces, which use deep learning methods to solve geometric optimization problems, and apply geometric constraint properties to computer vision tasks. <br>)

+[//]: # ()
-Throughout my academic and professional journey, I have explored various fields, ranging from aviation models to intelligent medical systems, and from intelligent security systems to geometric optimization.
-At each stage, I have achieved notable successes.
+[//]: # (Throughout my academic and professional journey, I have explored various fields, ranging from aviation models to intelligent medical systems, and from intelligent security systems to geometric optimization.
+At each stage, I have achieved notable successes.)

-This diverse research background has equipped me with the confidence and skills to tackle a wide array of research challenges, both now and in the future.
+[//]: # (This diverse research background has equipped me with the confidence and skills to tackle a wide array of research challenges, both now and in the future.)

-When facing challenges, I believe I just need some time to adapt and resolve them.
+[//]: # (When facing challenges, I believe I just need some time to adapt and resolve them.)

+I am a PhD candidate at the <a href="http://www.aiar.xjtu.edu.cn/#">Institute of Artificial Intelligence and Robotics</a> at <a href="http://en.xjtu.edu.cn">Xi’an Jiaotong University</a>.

+My research focuses on the intelligent optimization and application of developable surfaces.
+I leverage deep learning methods to solve complex geometric optimization problems and apply geometric constraint properties to computer vision tasks.

+My academic journey has spanned diverse fields, from aviation models and intelligent medical systems to intelligent security and geometric optimization.
+This interdisciplinary experience has not only equipped me with a versatile skill set but has also provided me with the confidence to tackle a wide array of future research challenges.

 ## **Education**
-- **University of Tokyo** - *Tokyo, Japan*<br>
+- **The University of Tokyo** - *Tokyo, Japan*<br>
-  CSC Joint PhD Program (<a href="https://www-ui.is.s.u-tokyo.ac.jp/~takeo/">Takeo Igarashi</a>)
+  Joint PhD in Creative Informatics (<a href="https://www-ui.is.s.u-tokyo.ac.jp/~takeo/">Takeo Igarashi</a>)
   *Sep.
 2024 – Present*

 - **Xi'an Jiaotong University** - *Xi'an, China*